vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 ## Examine the stack that you built and its tags

 1. Go to the CloudFormation console in the same AWS region in which you created the stack in the Build Phase.
 You should see a list of stacks similar to the figure below.

+    ![cloudformation-stack-list](./images/assess-cloudformation-stacks.png)

+    If the console looks different than this, you may be using a newer version of the console.
+In that case, click on the link that has the three horizontal bars on it and then click **Previous Console**.

     Locate the stack you created.
 In this documentation, the name of the stack is *pww*.
-Copy this stack name into a scratch file on your workstation in case you need it later.
+If AWS built the stack for you, it may be a much longer name that stars with "module" with a random string after that.
+Regardless, copy this stack name into a scratch file on your workstation in case you need it later.

-    ![cloudformation-stack-list](./images/assess-cloudformation-stacks.png)

 2. Click the **check box** to the left of the stack name and then click the **Resources** tab below.
 You will see a list of resources that were deployed by the stack as shown in the figure below.